Minnesota’s Walz to consider a third run for governor instead of seeking a US Senate seat

 Republican Royce White, a conservative critic of the party establishment and former NBA player who lost to U.S. Sen. Amy Klobuchar in 2024, had already said he would challenge Smith in 2026 and is staying in the race.
 Retired Navy SEAL and former congressional candidate Adam Schwarze has also said he’s running.

 Other potential Republican candidates include retired sports broadcaster Michele Tafoya, state Sens.
-Karin Housley and Julia Coleman, state Rep. Kristin Robbins and former state auditor candidate Ryan Wilson.
+Karin Housley and Julia Coleman, state Rep. Kristin Robbins, former state auditor candidate Ryan Wilson and attorney Chris Madel.
 Coleman is the daughter-in-law of former U.S. Sen. Norm Coleman, the last Republican to hold one of Minnesota’s two Senate seats.

-Attorney Chris Madel, who had been considering entering the race, said on Wednesday he won’t run.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.